Sv443/ComputerCraft-Projects/Farms/SugarcaneFarm/README.md

 - The farm can be of any size, as long as it's a rectangle
 - The sugarcane (or cacti) can be in any pattern
-- After relogging in singleplayer or restarting the server the turtle will restart.
+- After relogging in singleplayer or restarting the server the turtle will restart, making it lose all sense of position.
-  If it is in the middle of a harvesting cycle it will need to be manually broken and replaced on the refueling station.
-  This is also why you need to press enter to start the program every time.
+  For this reason the auto-home feature exists.
+It will make the turtle move back to the refueling station and restart the harvesting cycle if it is in an unexpected position.
+- To reset the home position, hold <kbd>Ctrl</kbd> + <kbd>T</kbd> and use the command `rm home_coords.txt`
+  Then just place the turtle in its new home position and open it to confirm.
 - The turtle will break every block in the farm above and including a height of 2 blocks, so make sure there are no blocks there you don't want broken
 - Always keep the refueling station stocked or the turtle will eventually get stuck in the middle of a harvesting cycle
 - Make sure the entire row of the y axis that the barrels/chests are on is empty, as the turtle will move there to deposit the sugarcane